-According to studies, the potential of soil carbon enrichment with properly established cover crops, is between 100 and 460 kg C ha/yr in the topsoil and 10 and 320 kg C ha/yr in the subsoil.
+According to studies, the potential of soil carbon enrichment with properly established cover crops, is between 100 and 460 kg C haylyr in the topsoil and 10 and 320 kg C haylyr in the subsoil.
 This is when cover crops are regularly introduced.
 Annually enriching soil with 100 kg additional carbon through newly introduced cover crops on 10% of the EU's arable land (100 million ha), would stochastically correspond to a reduction of 3.67 million t of CO2.
-That is about 1% of the EU's annual greenhouse gas emissions that are related to agriculture.
+That is about 10% of the EU's annual greenhouse gas emissions.